-We have audited the financial statements of NAFTA a.s. (the "Company"), which comprise the balance sheet as at 31 December 2016, and the income statement, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of NAFTA a.s. (the "Company"), which comprise the balance sheet as at 31 December 2017, and the statement of profit and loss, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.